 Dining outside in Duluth is often fraught with battling the elements: fierce winds, frigid temps, sun one minute, rain the next.
 And that's in the "good" months.

 But during the pandemic, eating outdoors has never been more important.
-Here are five Duluth restaurants with outdoor spaces that offer thoughtful touches or spectacular views.
+Before the cold weather sets in and al fresco dining season begins to wane, hit these five Duluth restaurants with outdoor spaces that offer thoughtful touches or spectacular views.

 "There was only a handful of days we didn't have anyone on the patio through the winter," said Ashley Schwantke, the brewery's administration director.
 "People would come in snow pants, boots, scarves, layers and blankets.
 Any day above 45 degrees and sunny the patio fills up for dinner."